 So in general, the way I suggest you use these blogs is this:

 Think.
 First and foremost, these blogs are intended to get us all thinking.
 In most, if not all, of the blog posts, I’ll include questions you can consider pondering, or actions you can consider taking.
-They’ll appear with a red vertical line next to them, like this:
+They’ll appear with a vertical line next to them, like this:

 Consider answering these questions:

 Write.
 I strongly recommend that you get a notebook and start answering for yourself the questions I pose, chronicling actions you’re taking, and “Muse”-ing about new questions, actions, or reactions.
 A technique that has worked well for me is “writing on the Muse Stream” developed by Mark David Gerson.
-It’s super simple and powerfully effective, and you can read about in any of his books for writers, or you can get hands-on experience in one of his online workshops.
+It’s super simple and powerfully effective, and you can read about in any of his books about writing, or you can get hands-on experience in one of his online workshops.